A-Momin/noteshub/nts/notes_cicd.md

     -   `Use plugins`:
         -   Jenkins has a large number of plugins that can be used to extend its functionality.
 These plugins can be used to add new features to Jenkins or to improve the performance of Jenkins.

+-   **withCredentials**: The withCredentials wrapper in Jenkins is a powerful method used in Pipeline scripts to securely handle sensitive information, such as passwords, tokens, SSH keys, or other credentials stored in Jenkins' credential store.
+It ensures that secrets are exposed only within the scope of the specified block and are automatically masked in logs.

+    ```groovy
+    pipeline {
+        agent any
+        stages {
+            stage('Use Credentials') {
+                steps {
+                    withCredentials([usernamePassword(credentialsId: 'my-credentials-id',
+                                                    usernameVariable: 'USERNAME',
+                                                    passwordVariable: 'PASSWORD')]) {
+                        sh '''
+                        echo "Using Username: $USERNAME"
+                        echo "Password is securely handled"
+                        '''
+                    }
+                }
+            }
+        }
+    }

+    pipeline {
+        agent any
+        stages {
+            stage('Use Secret Text') {
+                steps {
+                    withCredentials([string(credentialsId: 'my-secret-id', variable: 'SECRET_TOKEN')]) {
+                        sh '''
+                        echo "Using Secret Token: $SECRET_TOKEN"
+                        '''
+                    }
+                }
+            }
+        }
+    }

+    pipeline {
+        agent any
+        stages {
+            stage('Use Secret File') {
+                steps {
+                    withCredentials([file(credentialsId: 'my-secret-file-id', variable: 'SECRET_FILE')]) {
+                        sh '''
+                        echo "Secret file path: $SECRET_FILE"
+                        cat $SECRET_FILE
+                        '''
+                    }
+                }
+            }
+        }
+    }

+    pipeline {
+        agent any
+        stages {
+            stage('Use SSH Key') {
+                steps {
+                    withCredentials([sshUserPrivateKey(credentialsId: 'my-ssh-key-id',
+                                                    keyFileVariable: 'SSH_KEY',
+                                                    usernameVariable: 'SSH_USER')]) {
+                        sh '''
+                        echo "SSH Username: $SSH_USER"
+                        echo "SSH Key file: $SSH_KEY"
+                        ssh -i $SSH_KEY $SSH_USER@hostname
+                        '''
+                    }
+                }
+            }
+        }
+    }

+    pipeline {
+        agent any
+        stages {
+            stage('Use Certificate') {
+                steps {
+                    withCredentials([certificate(credentialsId: 'my-cert-id',
+                                                keystoreVariable: 'CERT_FILE',
+                                                passwordVariable: 'CERT_PASS')]) {
+                        sh '''
+                        echo "Keystore file: $CERT_FILE"
+                        echo "Keystore password: $CERT_PASS"
+                        '''
+                    }
+                }
+            }
+        }
+    }

+    ```

 </details>

 <details><summary style="font-size:20px;color:Magenta">Secrets Management</summary>

 ##### Credential Scopes

 In Jenkins, credential scopes refer to the contexts or domains in which credentials are valid and can be used.
 Jenkins uses credentials to securely store sensitive information such as usernames, passwords, API tokens, or private keys.
 The concept of credential scopes helps manage where these credentials can be utilized within the Jenkins environment.
-Different plugins and features within Jenkins may define their own credential scopes to control access to specific resources or functionalities.

-Here are some common credential scopes in Jenkins:
+Different plugins and features within Jenkins may define their own credential scopes to control access to specific resources or functionalities.Here are some common credential scopes in Jenkins:

 -   **System (Jenkins)**: Credentials with the "Jenkins" scope are generally available and applicable across the entire Jenkins instance.
 They can be used by various parts of Jenkins, including job configurations, pipeline scripts, and system configurations.

-    -   `Scope Identifier`: Jenkins
+    -   `Restricted Usage`:

+        -   Credentials with the Jenkins scope are limited to Jenkins itself or system-level tasks, such as:
+            -   Connecting to external systems like databases or version control systems for Jenkins configuration.
+            -   Authenticating with APIs or cloud services used by Jenkins plugins.
+        -   These credentials cannot be accessed by jobs or pipelines.
+        -   Credentials with the Jenkins scope are not visible to users, jobs or pipeline, making them more secure against accidental misuse.

+    -   `Use Cases`:

+        -   Plugin Configuration: For example, the Git plugin might use these credentials to authenticate with a remote repository for fetching changes or webhooks.
+        -   Master-Agent Communication: Secure communication between Jenkins master (controller) and its agents might require these credentials.
+        -   System Services: Used for integrating Jenkins with internal or system-level services.

 -   **Global (Jenkins)**: Similar to the "Jenkins" scope, credentials with the "Global (Jenkins)" scope are accessible globally.
 They can be used in various configurations, but they may have a more limited scope than system-wide credentials.

-    -   `Scope Identifier`: Global (Jenkins)
+    -   `Usage Scope`:

+        -   Available to all users, jobs, and pipelines across the entire Jenkins instance.
+        -   No need to configure the credentials separately for each job or project.
+        -   Credentials with the Jenkins scope are global in nature and can be accessed anywhere within Jenkins.
+        -   They are not tied to any specific folder or restricted by job/project boundaries.

+    -   `Use Cases`:

+        -   Pipelines: Referencing shared credentials in Jenkins pipelines for tasks like connecting to external systems.
+        -   Plugins: Providing credentials to plugins such as Git, Docker, or Cloud integrations.
+        -   Automation: Centralizing sensitive data for automation tasks that span multiple jobs.

 -   **System (Nodes)**: Credentials with the "Node (agent)" scope are specific to Jenkins agent nodes.
 They can be used in configurations related to distributed builds or specific tasks that run on agent nodes.

-    -   `Scope Identifier`: Node (agent)

 -   **User**: User-scoped credentials are associated with a specific Jenkins user.
 These credentials are typically used within user-specific configurations, such as in pipeline scripts owned by that user.

-    -   `Scope Identifier`: User

 -   **Item (Job)**: Credentials with the "Item" scope are specific to a particular Jenkins job or project.
 They are often used in job configurations or pipeline scripts associated with that job.

-    -   `Scope Identifier`: Item

 -   **Folder**: Folder-scoped credentials are specific to a Jenkins folder.
 They can be used within jobs or configurations contained within that folder.

-    -   `Scope Identifier`: Folder

 These are just a few examples, and the availability of credential scopes may depend on the plugins installed and the Jenkins version.
 When configuring credentials in Jenkins, you will typically specify the credential scope to indicate where and how those credentials can be used.